fboender/scriptform/doc/MANUAL.md

 directory, or to the file specified by the `--log-file` option.

 To stop the daemon, invoke the command with the `--stop` option.
-You must specifiy at least the `--pid-file` option, if the daemon was started with one.
+You must specify at least the `--pid-file` option, if the daemon was started with one.

     $ /usr/bin/scriptform --pid-file /var/run/scriptform.pid --stop